norcams/docs-enduser/docs/usecase-toturials.rst

-- **Maximum context**: All models support 262144 context length on 80 GB A100 systems
+- **Maximum context**: All models support 262144 context length on 80 GB A100 and 48 GB A40 systems

 - **Speculative decoding**: llama.cpp MTP and vLLM both enable significant speedups over baseline inference